rolfvandekrol/selva/README.md

 ## Tech

 *   **RethinkDB**

     Why?
 Because it's cool, and new, and supports having a listener for updates.
 *   **Ruby**

     Why?
-Because I love the language
+Because I love the language.
+The code is optimized for Rubinius, because Rubinius supports multi-threading on multiple cores.
 *   **No Rails**

     Why not?
 Because I have some ideas about routing that would be a hell to implement in Rails.
 And I like to see what be a achieved without Rails.
 I'll probably use some parts of Rails, like ActiveSupport
-*   Something fancy on the frontend.
-Might be React.
+*   **React & Webpack**

-*   Optimized for Rubinius.
+    Frontend is build using React and generated using Webpack.

 ## Technical notes